Dung24-6/Dung24-6/README.md

 _**Without this playing with fantasy no creative work has ever yet come to birth.
 The debt we owe to the play of the imagination is incalculable.**_

 Carl Jung

+_**So then, the relationship of self to other is the complete realization that loving yourself is impossible without loving everything defined as other than yourself.**_

+Alan Watts